-Heat Outdoors is dedicated to selling only the most environmentally friendly outdoor heating products that provide efficient, controllable and cost effective outdoor heating solutions.
-Ultimately, all heat, whether for inside your home, via a radiator or in your fireplace ends up outside, so the only question is, are we getting value for money or value for CO2 emissions in relation the warmth we are benefiting from?
+Heat Outdoors is dedicated to selling only the most environmentally friendly outdoor heating products.
+We provide efficient, controllable and cost effective outdoor heating solutions.
+Ultimately, all heat, whether for inside your home, via a radiator or in your fireplace ends up outside.
+The only question is, are we getting value for money or value for CO2 emissions in relation the warmth we are benefiting from?

 An average gas patio heater (13kW) emits approx, *3,300 KG CO2 per year

 An equivalent (2kW) IR heater uses approx *500 KG CO2 per year

 Electric Patio Heaters have only 15% of the CO2 footprint of Gas Patio Heaters

 An average gas patio heater (13kW) costs approx £3.00 per hour in gas